Ex-Formula One boss Bernie Ecclestone spared jail after admitting fraud

 His defence barrister, Christine Montgomery KC, told sentencing judge Mr Justice Bryan that the defendant “bitterly regrets the events that led to this criminal trial”.

-Sentencing Ecclestone, who heard the judge’s remarks from the dock, Mr Justice Bryan said: “Your offending is so serious that neither a fine nor a community order would be appropriate.
+Sentencing Ecclestone, who heard the judge’s remarks from the dock, Mr Justice Bryan said: “Your offending is so serious that neither a fine or a community order would be appropriate.

 “It is rightly acknowledged that the custody threshold has been passed.”

-The former racing driver said “I plead guilty” while standing in the well of the court on Thursday wearing a dark suit and grey tie.
+The former racing driver said “I plead guilty” while standing in the well of the court, wearing a dark suit and grey tie.

 Before his guilty plea, he had been due to face trial in November on the single fraud charge.

+“The prosecution have borne in mind the report of the cardiologist Professor Knight and the evidence given by him to this court as to your health and the risks that would be presented by a trial.”

+Addressing the civil settlement figure agreed with HMRC, the judge said: “I accept that this settlement reflects a determination and demonstration of steps taken on your part to address your offending subject to this indictment and also reflects remorse on your part for your offending.”

-He said that Ecclestone was “seeking to a draw a line under investigations into his tax affairs.”
+Mr Wright said Ecclestone was “seeking to a draw a line under investigations into his tax affairs”.